Propagandhi: Victory Lap (2015–2025)

 David Guillas has not been part of the touring lineup as of September 2015.
 The band added Floridian musician, Sulynn Hago, as their touring guitarist.
 On May 10, 2017, the band announced on their Facebook page that a new studio album had been recorded; the new album, Victory Lap, was released on September 29 through Epitaph Records.
 On the album, Sulynn Hago was credited as a band member and David Guillas a "Propagandhi alumnus" who had contributed additional guitar parts.

 At Peace (2025–present)

 On March 10, 2025, the band announced that their new album, At Peace, would be released on May 2 through Epitaph Records.
 The announcement was followed by the release of the title track.

+The album was longlisted for the 2026 Polaris Music Prize.

 Musical style

 While their earlier work was aligned with the punk rock and skate punk tradition, in later years Propagandhi records have moved towards a heavier and more technical heavy metal and thrash-influenced sound.
-Both in their lyrics and hands-on activism, the band's members champion various left wing and anarchist causes and veganism, and have taken a vocal stance against human rights violations, sexism, racism, nationalism, homophobia, imperialism, capitalism and organized religion.
+Both in their lyrics and hands-on activism, the band's members champion various left wing and anarchist causes and veganism, and have taken a vocal stance against human rights violations, sexism, racism, nationalism, homophobia, imperialism, capitalism, and organized religion.